Invasive non-native species

 A consequence of this incident means there is potential for carpet sea-squirt Didemnum vexillum (D. vex), a marine invasive non-native species known to inhabit the area, to spread to other areas.
 However, the risk of spread may be reduced due to the current sea temperature, which at this time of year is not thought to be favourable for D. vex to reproduce.

 Prior to storm Emma, D. vex was being contained in the marina after being discovered living on the submerged artificial structures, commonly found on the floating pontoons, ropes and chains.
 The resin surface of the floating pontoons provided a suitable area for D. vex to live.

-D. vex (a factsheet is available online) is considered to be an invasive species because it has the potential to negatively impact fisheries, aquaculture and the conservation of native marine habitats.
+D. vex is considered to be an invasive species because it has the potential to negatively impact fisheries, aquaculture and the conservation of native marine habitats.

 Areas of potential spread